Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using coding

-Consider the equivalence relation $\sim_n$ on ${\mathcal{E}^{g,h}_n(m,k)}$ defined analogously as the relation from the proof of Theorem \ref{binding2}, but with respect to the first $k$ (instead of three) head $\lambda$'s.
+Consider the equivalence relation $\sim_n$ on ${\mathcal{E}^{g,h}_n(m,k)}$ defined analogously \correc{to} the relation \corr{with the same notation within} the proof of Theorem \ref{binding2}, but with respect to the first $k$ (instead of three) head lambdas. \correc{Denote by $[t]$ the equivalence class of $t$ for this relation.}

 Let $t \in {\mathcal{E}^{g,h}_n}(m,k)$.
-By Theorem \ref{binding1}, each of first $k$ head lambdas of $t$ are binding.
-Let us label $k$ leftmost leaves (out of $m$) differently.
+By hypothesis on $g$ and for large enough $n$, each of \correc{the} first $k$ head lambdas of $t$ are binding. \correc{Of the $m$ leaves bound by these lambdas, give the $k$ leftmost leaves distinct labels}.
 For each of $m-k$ other leaves we have $k$ possibilities.
 Thus, we know that the cardinality of $[t]$ is greater than $k^{m-k}$.